cJadeLy/kernelHW/HW2/README.md

 This means, if you enter 35 commands and then you type `history`, only the most recent 10 commands will be echoed to the screen, and they will be numbered 26 - 35

+*Therefore, if attempting to execute the Nth command, it must be correctly referred to.
+You may want to type* `history` *to view the list of previous commands currently available*

+**WARNING: As with a typical shell, the history buffer does not discriminate against invalid commands.
+If you attempt a bogus command, it will still be stored in history.
+Keep this in mind when executing `!N`**

 To exit, type `exit`

 # Project 2 - Linux Kernel Module for Listing Tasks